kristinlyndal/data-viz/Project-Part-1.md

     * Myth: Bringing in refugees will just let in terrorists.
     * Fact: A robust vetting process makes resettling refugees safe.
 * “Ah Ha” Moment #2:
     * Myth: Bringing in refugees just costs us money and is a drain on our economy.
-* Fact: Refugees pay more in taxes than they take and they help grow our economy.
+    * Fact: Refugees pay more in taxes than they receive and they help grow our economy.
 * The Reality: Despite raising the refugee admission ceiling, we are not bringing in many refugees.
 * Call-to-Action: You can support refugees in Pittsburgh through Hello Neighbor.
 Follow them on Instagram at @helloneighborhq to learn how you can volunteer.